-- Border control: - Facilitation of commercial shipping; - Facilitation of the pleasure craft industry: - Facilitation of entry into and departure out of Trinidad and Tobago; - The processing of applications and issuance of the following documents to qualified applicants: · Passports and other travel documents; - Visas; - Visa Waivers; - · Certificates of Immigration Status; and - Student Permits - The processing of travel documents to qualified applicants at Missions abroad; - The verification of the immigration status of claimants to Citizenship and Resident Status; - The provision of immigration services to non-nationals and non-residents who, notwithstanding that they are already in Trinidad and Tobago, wish to extend their stay or vary the conditions attached to their entry; - Investigations and deportation of persons found to be in breach of the Immigration Act and Regulations; • The conduct of Special Inquiry hearings to determine the immigration status of persons who are alleged to have contravened the Immigration Act and Regulations, with the authority to order deportation: - The conduct of Quasi-judicial hearings, with the authority to impose fines, in respect of notices of complaints for breaches of the Immigration Act and Regulations by airline and shipping agents; - The provision of technical advice to the Minister of National Security on immigration matters: .
-The collection of revenue in accordance with the Schedule of Fees in the Immigration Regulations, the Citizenship Act and the Miscellaneous Taxes Act; - The processing and compiling of data with respect to citizens and residents of Trinidad and Tobago deported from foreign countries; - The collection of statistical data for use by the Central Statistical Office, Ministry of Tourism and Interpol: and - Interaction with government officials, state security agencies, foreign diplomats, airline and shipping agents as well as persons from business, religious, sport, cultural and entertainment organizations, that may seek immigration services or assistance.
+- Border control; - Facilitation of commercial shipping; - Facilitation of the pleasure craft industry; - Facilitation of entry into and departure out of Trinidad and Tobago; - The processing of applications and issuance of the following documents to qualified applicants: - Passports and other travel documents; - Visas; - Visa Waivers; - o Certificates of Immigration Status; and - Student Permits. - The processing of travel documents to qualified applicants at Missions abroad; - The verification of the immigration status of claimants to Citizenship and Resident Status; - The provision of immigration services to non-nationals and non-residents who, notwithstanding that they are already in Trinidad and Tobago, wish to extend their stay or vary the conditions attached to their entry; - Investigations and deportation of persons found to be in breach of the Immigration Act and Regulations; - The conduct of Special Inquiry hearings to determine the immigration status of persons who are alleged to have contravened the Immigration Act and Regulations, with the authority to order deportation; - The conduct of Quasi-judicial hearings, with the authority to impose fines, in respect of notices of complaints for breaches of the Immigration Act and Regulations by airline and shipping agents; - The provision of technical advice to the Minister of National Security on immigration matters; - The collection of revenue in accordance with the Schedule of Fees in the Immigration Regulations, the Citizenship Act and the Miscellaneous Taxes Act; - The processing and compiling of data with respect to citizens and residents of Trinidad and Tobago deported from foreign countries; - The collection of statistical data for use by the Central Statistical Office, Ministry of Tourism and Interpol; and - Interaction with government officials, state security agencies, foreign diplomats, airline and shipping agents as well as persons from business, religious, sport, cultural and entertainment organizations, that may seek immigration services or assistance.

-The Immigration Division, comprises a staff establishment of four hundred and five (405) Immigration Officers; and five hundred and fifty-eight (568) permanent and two hundred and seven-six (276) contract positions.
+The Immigration Division, comprises a staff establishment of four hundred and five (405) Immigration Officers; five hundred and sixty-eight (568) permanent civil servants and one hundred and sixty-three (163) contract positions.
 The Division is headed by the Chief Immigration Officer, who is supported by two (2) Deputy Chief Immigration Officers, six (6) Assistant Chief Immigration Officers, one (1) Director, Human Resource Services, one (1) Electronic Data Processing Manager and their support staff.
+The Immigration Division is comprised of two main units:

-Operations
+Operations and Policy